Follow these steps to make your living space more sustainable!

 5. Plug electronics into a power strip and switch off the power when they are not in use; some electronics continue to draw energy even after they're turned off.

 6. Buy second-hand furniture, books, and clothing for big environmental and cost savings.
-Search Free and For Sale, Tiger-Trade and University Surplus for deals on furniture, electronics and more, and try other booksellers for second-hand, discount books.
+Search Free and For Sale, Tiger-Trade and local thift and consignment stores for deals on furniture, electronics and more, and try other booksellers for second-hand, discount books.

 7. Choose reusables over disposables for dishware, silverware, shopping bags, mugs and water bottles.